 - Having the right documents ready for them.
 The best one to start with is your last tax return, this will have all the important personal details required such as tax file number, types of income and previous deductions.

 - Providing information on all types of income you have received including PAYG summaries, bank interest, allowances, rental income, capital gains, dividends, etc. Some businesses have started using Single Touch Payroll (STP), which means they do not need to provide a payment summary as the information will be going straight to the ATO.

 - Sharing details of expenses that can be used for tax deductions, such as log books, receipts, bank statements, etc. The more information you are able to provide gives your accountant a more comprehensive view of your financial situation.

 We recommend scanning all these documents so you have an electronic record if you’re required to produce them again in the future or for auditing purposes.

 Unfortunately, there are times when an accountant does not do their best for a client.
 An accountant’s negligence can have significant financial and emotional impacts on your life or business.
 An accountant has a duty of care to a client and they must do their job competently.
 If they make a mistake and a client suffers a financial loss as a result, the accountant may be liable to compensate the client for that loss.

 If you’ve been affected by an accountant’s negligence, Shine Lawyers’ professional negligence experts may be able to help.
-Contact us for no-obligation advice on whether you’re eligible to make a claim.
+Contact us for confidential, no-obligation advice on whether you’re eligible to make a claim.

 Written by Shine Lawyers.
 Last modified: June 28, 2019.